 Sandstone Peak is the highest point in the Santa Monica Mountains at an elevation of 3,111 feet.
-It is also one of the most beautiful hikes you will ever do, with sweeping views out to the Pacific Ocean and Channel Islands and inland to the Conejo/Simi Valleys.
+It is beautiful, with sweeping views out to the Pacific Ocean and Channel Islands and inland to the Conejo/Simi Valleys.

 From the Conejo Valley, take Westlake Boulevard south until it becomes Decker Canyon, make a right on Mulholland, then right on Little Sycamore Road, which becomes Yerba Buena Road, with an endpoint of Sandstone Peak Trailhead.
 Before you see this sign on the right, you will be passing a parking lot at the Mishe Mokwa Trailhead.
 Another .6 miles and you'll see the sign below.